A headline appeared recently that stopped me in my tracks: “Missing Teenager Found Dead.”

 And I find that I cannot simply read headlines like this and move on.

 Because I have stood too close to grief.
 I have walked with families through sudden death and devastating loss.
-I have sat in rooms where silence says more than words ever could.
+I have sat in rooms in which silence says more than words ever can.

-And I have also known the fragile places where life and despair meet, and how thin the thread can feel between holding on and letting go.
+And I have also known the fragile places where hope and despair meet, and how thin the thread can feel between holding on and letting go.

 So I am not writing this as commentary on a news story.